do vets recommend collars or harnesses 1

 Health conditions and medical history

-If your dog has any pre-existing health conditions or a history of injuries, consult with a veterinarian before choosing a harness.
-They can advise on the best harness type that will cater to your dog’s specific needs and ensure their safety.
+If your dog has any pre-existing health conditions or a history of injuries, consult a veterinarian before choosing a harness.
+They can advise on the best harness type to cater to your dog’s specific needs and ensure their safety.

 Veterinary recommendations

-Your veterinarian’s expertise and knowledge can help guide you in selecting the most suitable harness for your dog.
-They can provide recommendations based on your dog’s individual circumstances and ensure their well-being.
+Your veterinarian’s expertise and knowledge can help you select the most suitable harness for your dog.
+They can provide recommendations based on your dog’s circumstances and ensure their well-being.

 What Do Vets Say about Collars?